-We propose the first national study of factors associated with recovery from 3-12 months post-resuscitation in patients who experienced an OHCA.
-Patients are now almost 3 times more likely to survive to hospital discharge after OHCA (~60,000 survivors per year) compared to 10 years ago.^{1,2,5,43} However, over 50% of survivors have a persistent neurological impairment, ranging from mild cognitive deficits to disorders of consciousness or coma,^{5,6,12,29,41,44} due to hypoxic-ischemic injury to the brain.
+We propose the first national study of factors associated with recovery from 3-12 months post-resuscitation in patients who experienced an out-of-hospital cardiac arrest (OHCA).
+Patients are now almost 3 times more likely to survive to hospital discharge after OHCA (~60,000 survivors per year) compared to 10 years ago.
+However, over 50% of survivors have a persistent neurological impairment, ranging from mild cognitive deficits to disorders of consciousness or coma,5,6,12,29,41,44 due to hypoxic-ischemic injury to the brain.
 Recovery is defined as significant improvement in functional and cognitive outcomes, and health-related quality of life (HRQoL).
-Patients with good recovery can return to employment and/or social roles.^{13,19,20,22,25,41,45-57}
+Patients with good recovery can return to employment and/or social roles.13,19,20,22,25,41,45-57

 The paucity of data about long-term recovery after acute hospitalization is a major reason that there are no clear guidelines for after-hospital care or intense rehabilitation for OHCA.
-Most data about functional or cognitive recovery focus on short-term outcomes, i.e., 1-3 months after OHCA.^{5,6,28,58} In a recent, single-center pilot study, we found substantial variability in recovery after 3 months,^{19,35} suggesting that 3-month recovery status does not dictate recovery status at 12 months.
+Most data about functional or cognitive recovery focus on short-term outcomes, i.e., 1-3 months after OHCA.
+In a recent, single-center pilot study, we found substantial variability in recovery after 3 months, suggesting that 3-month recovery status does not dictate recovery status at 12 months.